Open Computer Lab

 Offensive language will not be tolerated.

 There is a zero tolerance policy for pornography or lewd, offensive, and inappropriate material (as determined by the lab manager and/or student assistant if manager is unavailable), whether brought in by the patron or accessed from the Internet either as a Web site or as part of an e-mail.
 This includes pictures or material accessed through the patron’s email account.
-Failure to abide by this policy may result in the patron being banned from T-315 Computer Lab.
+Failure to abide by this policy may result in the patron being banned from the Open Computer Lab.

 Only software legally purchased and/or licensed by TJC will be installed on lab machines.
 Patrons may ask for assistance if their computer needs to download an update to access student materials, or if they need to temporarily install a program required for use by their current TJC course.